pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

      :height: 200px

   The size of the device is in texels and will be scaled by X-Plane.
-That is, regardless of how the device window is resized, you can treat it as the same height and width (and mouse events will be similarlly mapped.)
+That is, regardless of how the device window is resized, you can treat it as the same height and width (and mouse events will be similarly mapped.)

   The size of the bezel must be *at least* as much as the screen + offset.